SeivenBell/oqd-core/docs/demos/TFIM.md

 H = AnalogGate(hamiltonian= (X @ X) + (Z @ I) + (I @ Z), dissipation=Dissipation())
 ```

-Then we define the `AnalogCircuit` object and evolve it according to the hamiltonian defined above
+Then we define the [`AnalogCircuit`][quantumion.interface.analog.operations.AnalogCircuit] object and evolve it according to the hamiltonian defined above

 ``` py
 circuit = AnalogCircuit()